A Snapshot Of The Modern Woman's Handbag

 Fig. 6

-"My refresher kit contains my favourite lip balm, lip colour, and face oil.
+"My refresher kit contains my favorite lip balm, lip color, and face oil.
 It’s important to have tiny moments of self-care throughout the day.
 I’m constantly moving and immersed in work, so these small resets keep me going.
 I also carry Palo Santo — you never know when you’ll need to clear a space.

-"My refresher kit contains my favourite lip balm, lip colour, and face oil.
+"My refresher kit contains my favorite lip balm, lip color, and face oil.
 It’s important to have tiny moments of self-care throughout the day.
 I’m constantly moving and immersed in work, so these small resets keep me going.
 I also carry Palo Santo — you never know when you’ll need to clear a space.

 "I'd never let anyone go through my bag — I’m too mysterious for that."